AlbaNMG/5_Machine_Learning_Iron_Kaggle_project_bootcamp/README.md

 ## Overview

-The dataset can be found here.
+The dataset will be provided.

 The objective is to predict the revenue of shops.
 Each row of our data contains the following information: